manash997/manash997/README.md

 ## Hi there 👋

-😄
-My name is Manash, and I'm a machine learning engineer with a strong focus on NLP and Text to Speech.
+My name is **Manash**, and I'm a machine learning engineer with a strong focus on **NLP** and **Text to Speech**.
 Currently, I'm actively working on TTS and NLP for Indian languages.
 I hold a masters degree in computer engineering and have a deep passion for machine learning.